PubInv/ATX-Preemie/incubator/heat_swaddle_experiment_notes.md

 At 1:35 switched to 6 volts to see if we can maintain temperature at that level, which is 3.42 Watts, and 0.569A.
 Note: At 1:58, still maintaining temperature at 6 volts, but with no power to spare!

+At 3:49, Temperature holding steady at 31 to 32C, with 100% duty cycle.
+Seemingly we are just about in equilibrium.
+Presumably we need a steady 3.43 watts.
+I wonder if the baby breathing increases the demand?

+At 3:52 trying "solarize" almunized cloth.